Sourdough Sam

-Sourdough Sam is a mascot for the NFL's San Francisco 49ers.
+Sourdough Sam is a mascot for the American football team the San Francisco 49ers.

 History

-Before the introduction of Sourdough Sam, the 49ers' first mascot was a mule named Clementine that wore a red saddle blanket and appeared in the 1950s and 1960s.
+Before the introduction of Sourdough Sam, the 49ers' first mascot was a mule called Clementine, named for the famous folk song Oh My Darling, Clementine, that wore a Maroon saddle blanket and appeared during the 1950s and 1960s.

 A gold rush prospector–themed character first appeared in the 1970s.
 The character's design reflected the cover art of programs created by William Kay between 1946 and 1949—when the 49ers were a part of the All-America Football Conference—which depicted a bushy-mustached prospector with two pistols.

 Sourdough Sam's persona later underwent a slight change from prospector to miner.
 As a miner, he depicted a large man with an oversized football helmet and plaid shirt matching that worn in the original William Kay cover art.
 Several elements of this version of Sourdough Sam, such as a bushy beard and suspenders, remained part of his image in later iterations.
 In 1985, this version of Sourdough Sam appeared in a cookbook titled 49er Fixens.

 Another design change switched his helmet for a wide-brimmed ten-gallon hat with a chunk taken out of its brim and gave him a longer brown beard and larger, brown eyes.

-Just prior to the 2006 NFL Season, Sam's appearance was altered somewhat: He appeared as a clean-shaven gold panner with blue eyes and a hat without any imperfections.
+Just prior to the 2006 NFL season, Sam's appearance was altered somewhat: He appeared as a clean-shaven gold panner with blue eyes and a hat without any imperfections.

 Sourdough Sam returned for the 2011 season with a beard and blue eyes.